-We found in section 4 that basic properties of the momentum flux probability distribution 594 have significant power to explain aspects of both the spatial and temporal variability of the non-595 orographic gravity wave momentum flux.
-It is well-known that gravity wave momentum fluxes 596 597 are distributed approximately log-normally; we found that the first two moments of their probability distributions contain enough information to statistically explain the sign and 598 magnitude of the mean momentum flux and the momentum flux intermittency in all six 599 geographic regions we studied, and the 99th percentile momentum fluxes in some regions.
-In four 600 of the six regions identified in Figure 3 - the Tropical Atlantic, the Extratropical Atlantic, the 601 Extratropical Pacific, and the Southern Ocean - the difference between the eastward and 602 603 westward momentum flux distributions' geometric means explains more than 75 % of the mean zonal flux (Table 1).
-They account for almost all of the inter-regional differences in the mean 604 605 eastward and westward fluxes between the Extratropical Atlantic and Extratropical Pacific.
-606 Though the geometric standard deviation has more skill explaining the magnitude of the mean 607 zonal flux in the Indian Ocean, the geometric mean still correctly explains its sign there and in 608 the Tropical Pacific.
-We suggest the simplest statistical interpretation of the mean zonal 609 momentum flux is the difference that results when otherwise identical log-normal eastward and 610 westward momentum flux probability distributions are shifted relative to each other along the 611 axis of the logarithm of the momentum flux.
+We found in section 4 that basic properties of the momentum flux probability distribution have significant power to explain aspects of both the spatial and temporal variability of the non-orographic gravity wave momentum flux.
+It is well-known that gravity wave momentum fluxes are distributed approximately log-normally; we found that the first two moments of their probability distributions contain enough information to statistically explain the sign and magnitude of the mean momentum flux and the momentum flux intermittency in all six geographic regions we studied, and the 99th percentile momentum fluxes in some regions.
+In four of the six regions identified in Figure 3 - the Tropical Atlantic, the Extratropical Atlantic, the Extratropical Pacific, and the Southern Ocean - the difference between the eastward and westward momentum flux distributions' geometric means explains more than 69 % of the mean zonal flux (Table 1).
+They account for almost all of the inter-regional differences in the mean eastward and westward fluxes between the Extratropical Atlantic and Extratropical Pacific.
+Though the geometric standard deviation has more skill explaining the magnitude of the mean zonal flux in the Indian Ocean, the geometric mean still correctly explains its sign there and in the Tropical Pacific.
+We suggest the simplest statistical interpretation of the mean zonal momentum flux is the difference that results when otherwise identical log-normal eastward and westward momentum flux probability distributions are shifted relative to each other along the axis of the logarithm of the momentum flux.

-We also found that both the magnitude of the momentum flux intermittency and its 612 difference between regions are closely related to the geometric standard deviation of the 613 momentum flux probability distribution.
-None of the six regions' distributions are perfectly log-614 normal, but Figure 5 shows that the momentum flux intermittency nonetheless has an 615 616 approximately exponential dependence on the geometric standard deviation.
-In five regions the

-617 log-normal distribution slightly underestimates the intermittency metric, meaning it618 underpredicts the frequency of occurrence of (relatively) large magnitude momentum fluxes.
+We also found that both the magnitude of the momentum flux intermittency and its difference between regions are closely related to the geometric standard deviation of the momentum flux probability distribution.
+None of the six regions' distributions are perfectly lognormal, but Figure 5 shows that the momentum flux intermittency nonetheless has an approximately exponential dependence on the geometric standard deviation.
+In five regions the log-normal distribution slightly underestimates the intermittency metric, meaning it underpredicts the frequency of occurrence of (relatively) large magnitude momentum fluxes.

-619 In section 5 we analyzed the dependence of the zonal momentum flux on the smoothed 620 zonal wind.
+In section 5 we analyzed the dependence of the zonal momentum flux on the smoothed zonal wind.
 In the three mid-latitude regions our results agreed with Plougonven et al. (2017): the magnitude of the momentum flux increases with the strength of the wind.
-Mean zonal 621 622 momentum fluxes become stronger in the direction opposite the wind, and the negative mean 623 zonal flux measured in the Extratropical Pacific is likely the result of sampling biases there.
-We 624 also found indications of sampling biases in the Tropical Atlantic.
-In the other two tropical regions, the mean zonal momentum flux is westward when the smoothed zonal wind is westerly 625 626 and eastward when the wind is easterly.
-Figure 3 shows that Loon balloons flew near the equator 627 more or less continuously from 2014 to 2021, so it's possible there are enough data to study the 628 dependence of the gravity wave momentum flux on the Quasi-Biennial Oscillation.
+Mean zonal momentum fluxes become larger and opposite in sign to the wind, and the negative mean zonal flux measured in the Extratropical Pacific is likely the result of sampling biases there.
+We also found indications of sampling biases in the Tropical Atlantic.
+In the other two tropical regions, the mean zonal momentum flux is negative when the smoothed zonal wind is westerly and positive when the wind is easterly.
+Figure 3 shows that Loon balloons flew near the equator more or less continuously from 2014 to 2021, so it's possible there are enough data to study the dependence of the gravity wave momentum flux on the Quasi-Biennial Oscillation.